Unboxed-Software/solana-course/content/token22-on-chain.md

     pub signer_seeds: &'a [&'b [&'c [u8]]],
 }
 ```

 Where `T` is the accounts struct for the instruction you are invoking.

 This is very similar to the `Context` object that traditional Anchor instructions expect as input (i.e. `ctx: Context<Stake>`).
-This is the same concept here, except we are defining one for a Cross-Program Invovation instead!
+This is the same concept here, except we are defining one for a Cross-Program Invocation instead!

 In our case, we will be invoking the `transfer_checked` instruction in either token programs, hence the `transfer_checked_ctx` method name and the `TransferChecked` type in the returned `CpiContext`.
 The regular `transfer` instruction has been deprecated in the `Token Extension Program` and it is suggested you use `transfer_checked` going forward.